PaulHalloran/s2p3/README.md

 `tar zxvf OTPS2.tar.Z`

-move the data you have downlaoded into the current working dorectory (ignoring the waning about 'cannot move...'):
+move the data you have downloaded into the current working directory (ignoring the waning about 'cannot move...'):

 `mv OTPS2/* .`

 (note, ignore the warning: mv: cannot move 'OTPS2/DATA' to './DATA': Directory not empty)

-then move the data out of a subdirectory to your wokring directory:
+then move the data out of a subdirectory to your working directory:

 `mv OTPS2/DATA/load_file DATA/`